Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Sliding Finite Window Approximation of the Belief MDP

-Under this scheme we approximate \(\pi_t\) using a sliding finite window, rather than a nearest neighbor scheme.
+Here we describe how to approximate \(\pi_t\) using a sliding finite window.
 The analysis in this section is inspired by~\cite{kara2021convergence}, which used a similar construction to study sliding finite window policies for partially observed Markov decision processes (POMDPs).
+We note that although the proof methods are similar, our setup differs from \cite{kara2021convergence} in two ways: 1) our problem is not strictly a POMDP as studied in \cite{kara2021convergence}, because the induced observation kernel changes with the choice of quantizer $Q_t$, 2) accordingly, our belief state is the predictor rather than the filter, and thus the Dobrushin coefficient terms we arrive at are different with a tailored analysis.

 First, we must define a slightly different MDP than that defined in Proposition~\ref{proposition:is_MDP}.
 Fix some window size \(N \in \mathbb{Z}_+\).
 Recall the channel outputs \((m'_t)_{t \ge 0}\) and the quantizers \((Q_t)_{t \ge 0}\).
 We define the following: